 Note: This post was originally shared on my “widowhood” blog, “Frances 3.0: Still in Beta”.

-The next morning we woke up giddy; basking in the afterglow of playing “happy families” and looking forward to the excitement of making it a permanent activity in the very near future.
+The next morning we woke up giddy; basking in the afterglow of playing “happy families” and looking forward to the excitement of making it a permanent activity very shortly.
 I went to bed that Saturday thinking about how wonderful it would be to raise a family with Paul.
 I didn’t know it then, but the next morning I would be planning his funeral, not a family.

 As I watch my family and friends enjoy their own children, and plan for more, I feel a bit jealous at times.
 I wish I knew what my own future held for me – if there would be a family; if there would be children.
 As I grieve for Paul, I find myself grieving for the future we planned together, knowing that my future will never be that dream.
 There will be a future, certainly, and it may include children.
 Or it may not.
 Only time will tell.
 And who knows where I’ll be in another nine months… maybe working toward the postgraduate upgrades, maybe filling out paperwork for a kid upgrade… maybe my life will veer in some other, never before pondered, course.
 Like a lot of programs these days, Frances 3.0 is open-source and user-driven so I just need to determine what tweaks I want to make to the code…